George Eliot: Move to London and editorship of the Westminster Review

 On her return to England the following year (1850), she moved to London with the intent of becoming a writer, and she began referring to herself as Marian Evans.
 She stayed at the house of John Chapman, the radical publisher whom she had met earlier at Rosehill and who had published her Strauss translation.
+She then joined Chapman's ménage-à-trois along with his wife and mistress.
 Chapman had recently purchased the campaigning, left-wing journal The Westminster Review.
 Evans became its assistant editor in 1851 after joining just a year earlier.
 Evans's writings for the paper were comments on her views of society and the Victorian way of thinking.
 She was sympathetic to the lower classes and criticised organised religion throughout her articles and reviews and commented on contemporary ideas of the time.
 Much of this was drawn from her own experiences and knowledge and she used this to critique other ideas and organisations.
 This led to her writing being viewed as authentic and wise but not too obviously opinionated.
 Evans also focused on the business side of the Review with attempts to change its layout and design.
 Although Chapman was officially the editor, it was Evans who did most of the work of producing the journal, contributing many essays and reviews beginning with the January 1852 issue and continuing until the end of her employment at the Review in the first half of 1854.
 Eliot sympathized with the 1848 Revolutions throughout continental Europe, and even hoped that the Italians would chase the "odious Austrians" out of Lombardy and that "decayed monarchs" would be pensioned off, although she believed a gradual reformist approach to social problems was best for England.

 In 1850–51, Evans attended classes in mathematics at the Ladies College in Bedford Square, later known as Bedford College, London.